rwpogge/TeachingGraphics/Exoplanets/readme.md

 Plot exoplanet properties.

-These notebooks use `astroquery` to retrieve the most recent data for confirmed exoplanets from the [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/).
+These notebooks use the `astropy` package `astroquery` module to retrieve the most recent data for confirmed exoplanets from the [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/).
 We include additional data files with basic data for selected solar system bodies and main sequence stars.

+## astropy Dependency

+Due to recent (early 2026) reorganization of the NASA Exoplanet Archive, you must use astropy version 7.1 or later for these notebooks to work.

 ## Notebooks